 Uluru to Alice Springs

 In the afternoon we left the Uluru – Kata Tjuta National Park for a long drive to Alice Springs.
-The road from Ayers Rock to Alice Springs is sealed all the way and the drive is about 6 hours.
+The road from Uluru to Alice Springs is sealed all the way.
+The driving distance is about 470km and it takes at least 5 hours.
+It took us 6 hours, photo stops included.

-At this point we realised that we didn’t take any pictures of the red sand, and so we made a short photo stop in the desert.
+At this point, we realized that we didn’t take any pictures of the red sand, and so we made a short photo stop in the desert.
 It was over 45°C and my family proclaimed me mad for getting out of the car to photograph sand, but as far as I’m concerned, I would do it again!

 In Alice Springs we stayed at the same hotel as on the first night of our trip in the Red Centre – Alice on Todd.
 It felt like coming home.

-The next day we flew to Adelaide from where we continued our Australian trip with a visit to Kangaroo Island, Great Ocean Road and later also Tasmania.
+The next day we flew to Adelaide from where we continued our Australian trip with a visit to Kangaroo Island, Great Ocean Road, and later also Tasmania.
 It was 20°C colder in Kangaroo Island than in Alice Springs and it probably made the whole Red Centre experience even more special.
-Australia is so big and there is so much to see that we are definitely planning to return one day.
-If there is one place I would definitely want to visit again, it’s the Red Centre!

-Oh, and here are those Red Centre trip suggestions I promised for the budget travellers.
+Below are those Red Centre trip suggestions I promised for the budget travelers.
+Take a look below!

-Here are a few highly-rated budget-friendly Australia’s Red Centre camping tours that I found:
+Here are is the best highly-rated budget-friendly Australia’s Red Centre camping tour that I found – 3-Day Uluru Budget Camping Tour.